 • Know the U of M expectations for integrity and responsibility in research

 Each Module of the course consists of a series of screens (web pages) containing text, video and technology-enhanced learning activities.
 There are five disciplinary areas that can be studied.

 Each module is made up of 4-5 hours of online content plus an optional 25-32 hours of associated activities which will cover, among other topics, real cases of Serious Research Misconduct such as Fabrication, Falsification, Plagiarism and Questionable Research Practices such as Failure to keep records, mismanagement of data, ghost or guest authorship, improper acknowledgements, improper practice in presenting data, imagery, raising false expectations, etc.

-SELF-REGISTER for the U of M Desire2Learn (D2L) learning platform by following the instructions in this link.
+All others may SELF-REGISTER (pdf) in UMLearn by following the instructions in this link.